Church Life at Groton Congregational

 Join us on the first Saturday of each month in our fellowship space, Dutton Hall for a sit-down meal that is always delicious and healthy.
 On the second, third and fourth Saturday of each month bagged lunches for take out are available with a sandwich, snack and fruit.

 Interested in volunteering?
-Contact our Community Meals Coordinators by filling out the contact form below.
+Contact our Community Meals Coordinator by filling out the contact form below.